Subhashhari/SnakeGameAI/README.md

 #  Applying the concepts of Deep Q-learning to train a system agent to play the Snake game.

 ## Goal:
-The aim was to successfully use the concepts of Deep Q-learning and train a system agent to play a version of the Snake game implemented by us.
+The aim was to successfully use the concepts of Deep Q-learning and train a system agent to play a custom version of the classic Snake Game.

 ## Tech Stack:
 * Python